JG1721/Webex-Webhooks/README.md

   --No need to change resource,event. but in *filter* put your group is that you have taken above as "roomId=yourgroupid".

-  --For *targetUrl*, you can give your own external server on which you have a listener or you can just create one using tunneling  application like ngrok.
+  --For *targetUrl*, you can give your own external server on which you have a listener or you can just create one using tunneling  application like ngrok (https://ngrok.com/) .
 You can download ngrok and just run it, you do not need to do anything else, just open cmd and go to the directory using cd where it is installed as *ngrok.exe*, type in cmd: *ngrok http 8080*, now the port must be same as your internal server 127.0.0.1:8080, for ngrok to tunnel the traffic for you.

   --For "name": put it as your webex group name that you have created.